dbieber/davidbieber.com/hugo/content/snippets/2021-02-10-find-yourself-typing-t-enter-often.md

  A common attention pitfall is to mindless type cmd-t t ENTER. cmd-t creates a new tab. "t" autocompletes to twitter.com.
 ENTER.
 Four keystrokes and you're scrolling. "r" for reddit. "f" for facebook. etc.

-Less than a second of mindless activity, leading to hundreds of seconds (minutes? hours?) of productivity lost.
+Less than a second of mindless activity, leading to hundreds of seconds (minutes? hours?) of scrolling that you didn't intend to do.

 Here's the solution. **Delete websites from your browser's autocomplete.**